VladimirSiv/VladimirSiv.github.io/_posts/2024-07-04-s3-eventbridge-glue-trigger.md

 The most important part of this logic is located in the Glue Trigger.
 This trigger is of type `EVENT` and it's using [EventBatchCondition](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-jobs-trigger.html#aws-glue-api-jobs-trigger-EventBatchingCondition){:target="\_blank"}
-structure which defines two condition that must be met before the trigger
+structure which defines two conditions that must be met before the trigger
 fires:
 - `BatchSize` - Specified number of events received.
 For example 10 files
 - `BatchWindow` - Batch time window after which the trigger fires.
 For example,